Generally speaking, surviving family members can file a wrongful death lawsuit after the loss of a loved one in California.

-Spouse — If you are the surviving spouse of the deceased accident victim, you have the right to file a wrongful death lawsuit in California.
-This is also true for domestic partners and “putative” spouses.
+Domestic partners and “putative” spouses can also file wrongful death lawsuits.
 A putative spouse is a person who believed they were in a valid marriage when, in reality, the marriage was void or voidable.
 If the putative spouse believes they were married and financially relied on the deceased, they will have the right to seek compensation.

-Parents — If you have lost your minor child or an adult child with no descendants, you have the right to recover by filing for wrongful death.
+If you have lost your minor child or an adult child with no descendants, you have the right to recover damages by filing for wrongful death.
 In addition, parents have the right to bring a claim if they can demonstrate they were financially dependent on their child.

 Discuss your Situation with a California Wrongful Death Attorney

 If you have lost a loved one and are wondering about your legal rights and options, do not hesitate to discuss a possible case with the GJEL Accident Attorneys.
 Winning wrongful death lawsuits in California relies on expertise and understanding the elements of a wrongful death case.

 We offer free consultations with no obligation to use our services, so you have nothing to lose by sitting down and talking to us about your loss.
 We are here to help you, so please call us at 866-218-3776 to schedule your consultation.